“The man who is prepared has his battle half fought” – Miguel de Cervantes

 Try and quantify these changes (if you’re targeting a new market, how much demand do you expect to see?) and then account for them for the boost you’re likely to see in your sales numbers.

 A sales CRM software helps as a sales forecasting tool and does all the data retrieval and analytics part of the process for you (and some will also directly give you sales forecasts).

-It takes all your funnel data (what is the probability of leads closing in each stage, how many leads do you currently have in each stage, how many did you have in previous months, etc.) and extrapolates it to apply for the forecast period.
+It takes all your funnel data (what is the probability of leads closing in each stage, how many leads you currently have in each stage, how many you have in previous months, etc.) and extrapolates it to apply for the forecast period.

-A sales CRM software also comes with tools such as lead scoring that add accuracy to its function as a sales forecasting tool.
+Sales CRM software also comes with tools such as lead scoring that add accuracy to its function as a sales forecasting tool.